nasa/CompDam_DGD/readme.md

 - &infin; is calculated with the Fortran intrinsic `Huge` for double precision
 - In the event that both a `.props` file is found and material properties are specified in the input deck (`nprops > 8`), then the material properties from the input deck are used and a warning is used.

-### Required inputs for the `*Material` data lines in the input deck
+### Inputs that can only be defined on the `*Material` data lines in the input deck

+#### Controlling which features are enabled
-The feature flags and thickness are defined in the input deck on the material property data lines.
+The feature flags are defined in the input deck on the material property data lines.
 These properties must be defined in the input deck whether the other material properties are defined via the .props file or via the input deck.
-While feature flags and thickness are not material properties per se, they are used in controlling the behavior of the material model.
+While the feature flags are not material properties per se, they are used in controlling the behavior of the material model.

-#### Controlling which features are enabled
 Model features can be enabled or disabled by two methods.
 The first method is specifying only the material properties required for the features you would like to enable.
 CompDam_DGD disables any feature for which all of the required material properties have not been assigned.
 If an incomplete set of material properties are defined for a feature, a warning is issued.

 The second method is by specifying the status of each feature directly as a material property in the input deck.
 Each feature of the subroutine is controlled by a position in an integer, where 0 is disabled and 1 is enabled.
 In cases where mutually exclusive options are available, numbers greater than 1 are used to specify the particular option to use.